jbuchermn/dotfiles-nix/users/common/nvim/README.md

 - [X] Open to right and below
 - [X] On *, don't move to the next result
 - [X] Auto-format on save
+- [X] Toggling the floating terminal does not work in conjunction with another terminal